Resilient Infrastructure

 Funding narrative (If this objective received Strategic Plan funding in year 1 or year 2, please provide a status of expenditures to date.)

-The Board of Supervisors approved $54.8M in operating transfers from the PG&E Settlement Fund to SPI for completion of Tier 1, Tier 1 Plus, and Tier 2 road projects on December 15, 2020.
+The Board of Supervisors approved $54.8M in operating transfers from the PG&E Settlement Fund to SPI for completion of Tier 1, Tier 1 Plus, and Tier 2 on December 15, 2020.
 In addition, the FY2021-22 SPI approved budget included $13.13M in Board approved operating transfers to support the annual Pavement Preservation and Culvert Replacement programs.
 The $13.13M included contributions from the General Fund, Refuse Franchise Fees, and Measure L. The Board has made a long-term commitment to support these programs and the Department expects funding to be included in annual budgets for the foreseeable future.

 In addition, SPI uses annual allocations from the Road Maintenance and Rehabilitation Account (SB1) to supplement these projects as necessary.